EmmetMcDonagh/EmmetMcDonagh/README.md

 - Database Design & Development 2022: The aim of this project was to design and construct a database that could be implemented in a commercial database management system.
 The given narrative was used to create a relevant database that could be used to facilitate the smooth workings of a dental practise.

+- Network-Technologies-Project-2022 Design and implement a network-based chat application in Java, using the Java Socket API.
+The program is used to transfer data from Client to Server.
+Furthermore, it includes additional functionality for implementing multi user chat server using Java TCP Socket programming.
+The project contains the client program – ChatClient – that implements the client side functionality and The Server program – ChatServer – that facilitates the server-side functionality

 <!--